zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 ## Package Requirements

 A handful of R packages are required.
-R version 4.0.2 was used for the analysis.
+R version 4.0.2 is used for the analysis.
 Some conventional packages for plotting and manipulating data:

-VAST version 3.6.1,
-and FishStatsUtils version 2.8.0 (2020-09-22).

 ```
 library(tidyverse)